-\(RTCR) All water systems were required to begin compliance with a new rule, the Revised Total Coliform Rule, on April 1, 2016.
+(RTCR) All water systems were required to begin compliance with a new rule, the Revised Total Coliform Rule, on April 1, 2016.
 The new rule maintains the purpose to protect public health by ensuring the integrity of the drinking water distribution system and monitoring for the presence of total coliform bacteria, which includes E. coli bacteria.
 The U.S. EPA anticipates greater public health protection under the new rule, as it requires water systems that are vulnerable to microbial contamination to identify and fix problems.
 As a result, under the new rule there is no longer a maximum contaminant level violation for multiple total coliform detections.
 Instead, the new rule requires water systems that exceed a specified frequency of total coliform occurrences to conduct an assessment to determine if any significant deficiencies exist.
 If found, these must be corrected by the PWS.

 Unregulated contaminants are those for which EPA has not established drinking water standards.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of unregulated contaminants in drinking water and whether future regulation is warranted.
-In 2020 the Coshocton PWS participated in the fourth round of the Unregulated Contaminant Monitoring Rule (UCMR 4).
-For a copy of the results please call Josh Young at 740-622-1577.
+In 2024 the Coshocton PWS participated in the fifth round of the Unregulated Contaminant Monitoring Rule (UCMR 5).
+All samples came back non-detect.
+If you have questions about the results please call Josh Young at 740-622-1577.